What Reading experts say:

 What parents can do to help children Grow Up Reading™:

-Go to the Library and sign up for Summer Reading.
-Have fun at Summer Reading Kick-Off in June.
-For details, go to www.westbloomfieldlibrary.org/summer.
+Visit the Library and sign up for Summer Reading.
+For details visit the library or the Summer Reading website at www.westbloomfieldlibrary.org/summer.

 Read five books from the "Reading" booklist.